Pillbug23/cs340_oregon_state_database/README.md

 # Usage
-To view or edit components, navigate to the directory /src/components.
+To view or edit components, navigate to the frontend folder, go to directory /src/components, and view all the components.

+To view and enter your SQL database, navigate to the backend folder, and go to the /database folder to view the db-connector.js file.
+Enter your login information.
+You can view the routes in the App.js file.

 You can edit your information or change what you need accordingly.

-# Sources
+# Sources (Listed by Language)
+JS citations:
 https://react-bootstrap.github.io/